Is Oatmeal Good For Weight Loss?

 But don’t overload your oatmeal bowl with them.
 Have around 1-2 teaspoons of nut butter or 1-2 tablespoons of nuts as a topping.

-Takeaway: To have oatmeal as a healthy option for weight loss, use plain rolled oats, add healthy toppings, and measure them to track your portion sizes.
+Takeaway: To have oatmeal as a healthy option for weight loss, use plain rolled oats, add healthy toppings, and measure them to track your portion sizes (try these vegan low calorie breakfasts for some calorie controlled oatmeal goodness!).

 Our take on oatmeal recipes